Future Xiaomi phone's zoom range might dwarf the Samsung Galaxy S20 Ultra's

-Companies are starting to use telephoto cameras and zoom capability to one-up each other, just as they used to use high-megapixel main cameras for the same purpose.
-It seems that Xiaomi is looking to up the ante with a phone that can zoom in 120x, which is a step above what the current crop of smartphones offer.
+Smartphone brands are starting to use telephoto cameras and zoom capability to one-up each other, just as they used to use ever-increasing megapixel counts, and it seems that Xiaomi is looking to up the ante with a phone that can zoom in 120x, which is a step above what the current crop of smartphones offer.

 The Mi CC series doesn't often make its way to many parts of the world under that name, but in 2019 the Mi CC9 Pro was released globally as the Xiaomi Mi Note 10, and that same thing could happen with more Mi CC phones.
 So we could see this upcoming super-zoom phone in many regions.